Barbara Rosenkranz

-Barbara Rosenkranz (née Schörghofer; born 20 June 1958 in Salzburg) is an Austrian politician for the Free List Austria.
+Barbara Rosenkranz (née Schörghofer; born 20 June 1958 in Salzburg) is an Austrian politician for the Freedom Party of Austria.
 She was a member of the Parliament of Austria, the National Council, from 2002 to 2008, where she served as Chair of the Committee for Health Affairs.
 Rosenkranz was the Freedom Party candidate for the Austrian presidential election in 2010.
 Rosenkranz received 15.62% of the vote, coming second after incumbent Heinz Fischer.

 Until 2017, she was a member of the Freedom Party of Austria.

 Political career

 Member of parliament and state minister

 She was elected to the Parliament of Lower Austria in 1993, and chaired her party group from 2000 onwards.
 In 2002, she was elected to the National Council of Austria, where she served on the committees for family, health, interior and education affairs, and chaired the committee on health affairs.
 She was her party's top candidate in Lower Austria in the 2008 election.
 The election was a major success for her party, which more than doubled their representation in the parliament.
 She resigned as member of the National Council on 9 April 2008, and the following day she was appointed to the cabinet of the state as Minister of Building Law and Animal Protection.